Torphichen

 Torphichen (/tɔrˈfɪxən/ tor-FIKH-ən) is a historic small village located north of Bathgate in West Lothian, Scotland.
 The village is approximately 18 mi west of Edinburgh, 7 mi south-east of Falkirk and 4 mi south-west of Linlithgow.
 The village had a population of 570 in the (2011 Census) and a population of 710 in 2016.
-Torphichen's placename may be Gaelic in origin, e.g., "Tóir Féichín" (the boundary/sanctuary of St Féichín), Tor Fithichean (Hill of the Ravens), or Brythonic "tref fechan" (little town).
+Torphichen's placename may be Gaelic in origin, e.g., "Tóir Féichín" (the boundary/sanctuary of St Féichín), Tor Fithichean (Hill of the Ravens), or partly from Brythonic "tre fychan" (little town) or small hill.